Content of the “Camelid Plasma” webinar

 Jenny Walton BVM&S MRCVS

 Jenny qualified from R(D)SVS in 1998.
 She worked in mixed practice for 4 years before moving into the field of small animal emergency and critical care with Vets Now.
 Jenny worked in Vets Now emergency and critical care clinics for 10 years and through Vets Now, she ran the practical trial researching canine blood banking in 2006.
-Following the success of the trial Pet Blood Bank was launched in 2007 with Jenny in the role of the PBB Veterinary Supervisor where she remained until 2018.
+Following the success of the trial Pet Blood Bank was launched in 2007.
+Jenny holds the role of Veterinary Supervisor for PBB.
+Alongside this role she works part-time in general practice.